Kahn/freetel/mini-asterisk-gui/README.txt

   [david@host cgi-bin]$ export HTTP_COOKIE="loggedin=1" ; sh admin.sh

 .
-The -x option at the stop of any sheel script can be useful to watch execution on an IP0X:
+The -x option at the stop of any shell script can be useful to trace execution on an IP0X:

   #!/bin/sh -x

+  However this only works if the shell script has executable perminissions set.
+If running using the sh command you can also trace execution:

+  [david@host cgi-bin]$ sh -x login.sh

+.
+Testing forms from the command line can be achieved by manually setting up the CGI QUERY_STRING environment variable:

+  [david@host cgi-bin]$ export QUERY_STRING="pass=uClinux" ; sh login.sh